kevinkhuat/bitscoop-live/README.md

 the MongoDB service.
 The run the following commands in the MongoDB command line:

 ```
-use ografy_db
+use bitscoop
 db.dummy.insert({})
 db.getCollection('dummy').drop()
 exit
 ```

-This will create the `ografy_db` database, write a collection to persist the database to disk, remove the dummy collection, and exit out of the MongoDB shell.
-You should now have a file `databases/mongo/ografy_db.0` if the commands succeeded (and you ran the commands from the correct folder).
+This will create the `bitscoop` database, write a collection to persist the database to disk, remove the dummy collection, and exit out of the MongoDB shell.
+You should now have a file `databases/mongo/bitscoop.0` if the commands succeeded (and you ran the commands from the correct folder).

 ## Initialize Nginx
 Nginx is used as a reverse proxy to manage subdomains, SSL, and HTTPS redirection.
-While the ografy application can technically be accessed directly over localhost during development, many pages will error out unless you're hitting the nginx exposed ports (80 or 443).
+While the bitscoop application can technically be accessed directly over localhost during development, many pages will error out unless you're hitting the nginx exposed ports (80 or 443).